Clive Wearing: Amnesia

-Earlier entries were usually crossed out, since he forgot having made an entry within minutes and dismissed the writings.
+Earlier entries were usually partially crossed out, since he forgot having made an entry within minutes and dismissed the writings.
 He did not know how the entries were made or by whom, although he did recognise his own handwriting.
 Wishing to record 'waking up for the first time', he still wrote diary entries in 2007, more than 20 years after he started them.